rkonoplev/phoebe/docs/en/DEVELOPMENT_HISTORY.md

 - **Project Cleanup**: Removed obsolete files (`Task`, root `docker-compose.yml`) from the repository.
 - **Improved Docker Workflow**: Added a `make run-no-cache` command to force the rebuilding of Docker images without cache, resolving issues with stale files.
+- **Universal Undo System**: Implemented a universal `useUndoSave` hook for all save forms.
+  - **Purpose**: Provide users with a 5-second window to cancel save operations.
+  - **Application**: Used for all create and edit operations (news, taxonomy terms, etc.).
+  - **Functionality**: Form data preservation, rollback capability, editing state restoration.
+  - **UX**: Snackbar notification with "UNDO" button, interface blocking during wait period.

+---

+### User Experience (UX)
+- **Universal Undo System**: All forms support a 5-second window for canceling saves with return to editing.

 ---